Where to Ski in Scotland

 Glenshee

 If you go through a history book of the area, you might find that Glenshee is named after the Gaelic ‘Glen of the Fairies’.
 And if you decide to visit the largest ski resort in Scotland, you might agree that riding down these slopes is a slightly magical experience.
 Its longest fun trail, Glas Maol, is two whole kilometres long from top to bottom, and you’ll hear people rave about how it’s the single best piste in Scotland.
-Besides Glas Maol you’ll have 35 other slopes (and a terrain park) to choose from at Glenshee, each suited to different abilities and interests.
-If you’re a beginner, there are lots of options for classes, like groups, private or even race training.
+Besides Glas Maol, you’ll have 35 other slopes (and a terrain park) to choose from at Glenshee, each suited to different abilities and interests.
+If you’re a beginner, there are numerous options for classes, including group, private, or even race training.

-Back when people first started skiing at Glenshee in the 30s, the very simple uplift service consisted of two tractors.
-Luckily things have modernised quite a lot since then, and these days Glenshee operates at Alpine standards.
-Another unique feature of these mountains is the diverse terrain, which invites some excellent ski touring of the area.
+When people first started skiing at Glenshee in the 1930s, the simple uplift service consisted of two tractors.
+Luckily, things have modernised quite a lot since then, and these days Glenshee operates at Alpine standards.
+Another unique feature of these mountains is the diverse terrain, which invites some excellent ski touring in the area.
 We couldn’t think of a better way to explore Scotland’s natural winter beauty.

 Place to stay nearby: The Fortalice